tymaestro/The-Sweat-Life/README.md

 ## Features Left To Implement

-Add a calendar so that users can organise meet ups to exercise or explore nature in a group setting.
+- Add a calendar so that users can organise meet ups to exercise or explore nature in a group setting.
 This adds to the social aspect of this web application and encourages users to engage with others during their activities.

+- Add functionality to delete comments

 ## Languages Used